Yoga is about the breathing!

-Theoretical review study – the authors comprehensively reviewed existing research and proposed a model of how the mechanisms of yoga work.
+Theoretical review study.
+The authors comprehensively reviewed existing research and proposed a model of how the mechanisms of yoga work.

 Attention to and control of our breathing may be one of the commonalities of contemplative practices that indirectly cause the positive effects that we experience.

 We have increasing research-based evidence that yoga practice, as well as many other contemplative practices, have physical, mental, and emotional health benefits.
-However, only very recently have researchers began to take a look at why these practices have the positive effects that they do.
+However, only very recently have researchers begun to take a look at why these practices have the positive effects that they do.
 Slowly research is beginning to develop hypotheses and gather information about the mechanisms that make yoga work.

 What mechanisms in the body are responsible for generating the positive states of well-being that contemplative practices, including yoga, can produce?

 The research team on this study conducted their project by studying and compiling all the other research that has been done on this topic.
 This method of compiling all of the individual research studies and evaluating them to see what the studies had in common and where they differed, is called a research review.
-This method is an important part of the research process for developing big picture theories about what we might observe.
+This method is an important part of the research process for developing big-picture theories about what we observe.
 If we only look at one small study we might not see a significant trend that becomes apparent when we examine lots of smaller studies together.

 Why is this relevant to yoga practitioners?